Hariharanu/hcl/README.md

 Integrated JWT-based authentication, including token generation and route protection.

-We can assing the Provider to the patient for consulatation
+We can assign the Provider to the patient for consulatation

+1. To run server
+  cd server -> npm i -> npm run start

+2. to run the client
+  cd hwpcp => npm i => npm start